act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 ## Expectation

 When followed, the links in each set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource).

-Resolving the links includes potential redirects, if the redirects happen instantly.
+**Note**: Resolving the links includes potential redirects, if the redirects happen instantly.

 ## Assumptions